New Documentary Claims Whitney Houston Was Molested By Dee Dee Warwick

 According to Page Six, the new Whitney Houston documentary — titled, simply, Whitney — alleges that the “How Will I Know” singer was molested by her cousin, Dee Dee Warwick, the daughter of legendary singer Dionne Warwick.

 This explosive claim was made by Houston’s longtime assistant, Mary Jones, and substantiated by Houston’s brother, Gary Garland-Houston.
-Garland-Houston says that he was molested by a “female family member” from the ages of 7 to 9, and he alleges that his sister was abused, as well.
+Garland-Houston says that he was molested by a “female family member” from the ages of seven to nine, and he alleges that his sister was abused, as well.

 Dee Dee Warwick is unable to comment on these claims, as she passed away in 2008.
 Warwick was 18 years older than Whitney.
 However, according to Jones, she abused Whitney while Whitney’s mother, the gospel singer Cissy Houston, was on tour.